A Safe Haven for our Garden

-Over 55 herbaceous perennials are in the garden, including: Burk Juniper, Spicebush, New Jersey Tea, Switch Grass, Joe Pye Weed, Isanti Dogwood, Aster, Coreopsis, Goldenrod, Blazing Star, Butterfly Weed, Coneflower, and Black Eyed Susan.
+Over 55 herbaceous perennials were relocated, including: Burk Juniper, Spicebush, New Jersey Tea, Switch Grass, Joe Pye Weed, Isanti Dogwood, Aster, Coreopsis, Goldenrod, Blazing Star, Butterfly Weed, Coneflower, and Black Eyed Susan.
 In addition, nine grasses, sedges, and rushes are planted, including Big Bluestem, Purple Love Grass, and Heavy Metal Switch Grass.

 Mary Duff-Silverman is always happy to welcome more volunteers.
 For more information, email Mary at firstname.lastname@example.org.

 About Pollinator Gardens